ginow/securityRoleModificationNotifier/README.md

 ## Implementation
 In CRM systems whenever a role is added or removed "Associate" and "Disassociate" plugin messages are triggered.
 These messages are not only triggered for roles, but for other entities as well.
 A plugin was registered on both these messages.
 It is then used to retrieve security roles, user and then updates another custom entity with the name "flowemail".
 Using Microsoft Flow an email will be sent whenever this custom entity is updated, with the email body containing the details of change.
+Another way to send email using flow directly from plugin is to POST the content as json to an http request triggered flow.

 ### Screenshot of plugin registration tool
 Note: Primary and secondary entity were set as empty